 Limerick pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Limerick is high; grass is high; cypress is medium.
-Tomorrow (26 June 2026) levels are similar - grass declining.
-Over the following five days cypress and grass will increase.
+Today (16 July) pollen in Limerick is low; cypress, grass, and mugwort are low.
+Tomorrow (17 July 2026) levels are similar - grass remains low.
+Over the following five days cypress, grass, and mugwort will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app